shardulrane/Competitive-Programming/README.md

 # Competitive Programming
- This folder contains codes of all the codes practiced from August 2020
+ This repository contains codes of all the codes practiced from August 2020